-As mentioned in the introduction, subsidiarity in a technical context means \textit{control of digital spaces should be made at the lowest level possible and the highest level necessary.} In the specific application to data privacy, subsidiarity means that \textit{data collection should occur at the lowest level possible and highest level necessary for effective use of the application}.
-We define the levels of control we consider in this paper from lowest to highest as follows: \textit{user}, \textit{community}, and \textit{platform}.
-We define control at the user level to mean that data collection should be transparent and require informed consent to be collected and used in ways not immediately obvious from the primary function of the application.
-Control at the platform level means that companies can collect, share, and use our data how they please, typically in exchange for the conveniences afforded by them collecting and using our data.
-Finally, control at the community level pertains to communities, employers, organizations, or special interest groups having control of their participant's data, typically for the greater benefit of that community.
+As mentioned in the introduction, subsidiarity in a technical context means \textit{control of digital spaces should be made at the lowest level possible and the highest level necessary.} In the specific application to data collection, subsidiarity means that \textit{data collection should occur at the lowest level possible and highest level necessary for effective use of the application}.
+We identify the levels of control we consider in this paper from lowest to highest as follows: \textit{user}, \textit{community}, and \textit{platform}.
+Control at the user level means that data collection should be transparent and require informed consent to be collected and used in ways not immediately obvious from the primary function of the application.
+Control at the platform level means that companies can collect our data how they please, typically in exchange for the conveniences afforded by them using and/or sharing our data.
+Finally, control at the community level pertains to communities, employers, organizations, or special interest groups having control of their participants' data, typically for the greater benefit of that community.
 This may include an employer providing software to its employees, a high school providing Chromebooks to its students through the Google for Education program, or a community-run online forum for a special interest or hobby, among other examples.